Fault-Tolerant Quantum Key Distribution: Enabling Overclocked Modulation: INTRODUCTION

-To fully address the challenge of bandwidth limitation, it is essential to account for all the above imperfections together.
+To address the challenge of the `impossible triangle', it is essential to account for all the above imperfections together to realize a modulation overclocking.
 Additionally, characterizing, measuring, and subsequently suppressing these imperfections is crucial for avoiding the performance decrease.
-In this study, we introduce a novel protocol that can handle SPFs, mode-dependent side channels, and pulse correlations holistically, thereby allowing QKD systems to work at a much higher frequency without losing their security.
-Furthermore, our protocol outperforms previous approaches in bandwidth-limited scenarios.
+In this study, we introduce a fault-tolerant protocol that can handle SPFs, mode-dependent side channels, and pulse correlations holistically, thereby allowing QKD systems to work at a higher frequency without losing their security.
+Furthermore, our protocol outperforms previous approaches with bandwidth-limited modulation systems.
 In addition, we have developed several techniques in this study to reduce the misalignment and correlation errors, thus avoiding the decrease of SKR.
 One of the techniques, named `deviation microscope', successfully addresses the challenge of measuring weak-intensity correlations.
 This enables the measurement of correlations of the vacuum state and time-bin encoding.
 Another technique, termed `double suppressing', mitigates correlated deviations to an ultra-low level, which represents the state-of-the-art suppression when compared to other similar works \cite{yoshino2018quantum,roberts2018patterning,lu2021intensity,kang2022patterning,lu2023intensity,gao2023suppression}.
-Importantly, our theory provides a precise estimation of information leakage, while our techniques minimize misalignment and correlated errors in bandwidth-limited scenarios.
+Importantly, our theory provides a precise estimation of information leakage, while our techniques minimize misalignment and correlated errors in bandwidth-limited modulators.
 Therefore, both security and performance aspects are addressed through our theoretical and technical advancements.
-Building on these achievements, we experimentally demonstrate an overclocked QKD system and successfully overcome the key rate limitations imposed by its bandwidth.
+Building on these achievements, we experimentally demonstrate an overclocked QKD system and successfully overcome the key rate limitations imposed by modulation bandwidth.
 In summary, our work makes it possible to develop high-quality QKD systems while reducing their complexity and cost, thus paving the avenue for QKD's practical applications, especially for further field and network applications.
+Meanwhile, in the long run, this work can be readily integrated with high-bandwidth components to further push the boundaries of system performance.